Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 6:__
-To create the 4 different row sections that make up the repeating rectangular block, a for loop is used to repeat all the code in <span style="color:orange">Sections 2-5</span>, 4 times.
+To create the 4 variable row sections that make up the repeating rectangular block, a for loop is used to repeat all the code in <span style="color:orange">Sections 2-5</span>, 4 times.

 ### __Section 7:__